refractored/JobListings/README.md

-A minecraft plugin that is much like the hayday board in the videogame hayday.
+A minecraft plugin that is much like the order board in the mobile game "HayDay".
 It works kinda like a reverse auctionhouse.

 Credits: